robwierzbowski/modern-js/eslint-config/readme.md

 contains deprecated rules and is missing some newer rules.
 It's a fine starting point, but we can do better.

+There are lots of good DOM manip rules but I'm gonna assume we're mostly working with a JSX framework and keep those rules to the minimum.

 ### Desires

 No React / JSX Proptype rules, just TS rules Force const / arrow over func